 9. Aang from Avatar: The Last Airbender Anime

-Aang is a super-powered teenage boy, the only individual alive who has the ability to bend earth, air, water, and fire, the four Bending Arts.
+Aang is a super-powered teenage boy, the only individual alive who can bend earth, air, water, and fire, the four Bending Arts.
 Despite his fatal task to end the war between the nations, Aang manages to stay an adorable, funny 12-year-old kid.
 Throughout the series, Aang is most iconic in his signature orange Air Nomad outfit.

 10. Ahsoka Tano from Star Wars